Sustainability at Ryedale Folk Museum – a bit about our values…

 Over recent years, we have taken a number of significant steps to be more sustainable as an organisation.
 This includes encouraging more environmentally-friendly travel and carbon-emission reduction by:

-- Developing our own scheme to promote Hutton-le-Hole village to reduce driving by increasing time spent in the village
+• Developing our own scheme to promote Hutton-le-Hole village to reduce driving by increasing time spent in the village – ask for your free copy of ‘Hutton-to-Do’, a family-friendly game to help you explore the village

 We have also developed our own environmentally-friendly practices around the site, by:

-- Recycling all possible materials and reducing waste, including composting our own garden materials across the site
+• Recycling all possible materials and reducing waste, and composting our own garden materials across the site

-- Using recycled and recyclable products, for example our latest exhibition is on PVC-free recyclable panel boards
+• Using recycled and recyclable products, including exhibitions on PVC-free recyclable panel boards

-- Making a commitment to reducing energy consumption through a variety of measures – we’ve reduced it by 25% since 2018
+• Making a commitment to reduce energy consumption through a variety of measures – we’ve reduced it by more than 25% since 2018

 Encouraging biodiversity is an important part of what we do.
 This includes through: